Category: Philly’s Best

 Spring blossoms, biscuits, and Blue Ridge views in Charlottesville, Va. | Field Trip

 Nestled in the foothills of the Blue Ridge Mountains, Charlottesville is ready for spring.
 The season there comes a little earlier than ours — cherry blossoms popping, birds trilling — so those planning a March getaway should consider the Virginian city, where the weather is often mild enough to spend serious time outside.
 Rails and walking paths wind like shoelaces through downtown and into the surrounding countryside.
-As a university town, C’ville is also packed with arts, music, shopping and dining, and Thomas Jefferson’s Monticello estate sits just on the outskirts of town, high on a hill.
+As a university town, C’ville is also packed with arts, music, shopping, and dining, and Thomas Jefferson’s Monticello estate sits just on the outskirts of town, high on a hill.

 Get your history, get your biscuits.
 Start the car.

-📍 600 Concord Ave., Charlottesville, Va.
+📍 1616 Jefferson Park Ave, Charlottesville, Va.
 22903

 Stay: Graduate Charlottesville